 Engaging and communicating with partners, stakeholders and the public in the planning, design and delivery of services is essential if we are to get this right.
 We are committed to transparency and meaningful engagement in our work.

-If you would like to know more, have your say about any proposals or find out about our upcoming engagement and consultation activity, please contact us by emailing firstname.lastname@example.org.
+If you would like to know more, would like to get involved and have your say about any proposals or find out about our upcoming engagement and consultation activity, please contact us by emailing firstname.lastname@example.org.

 The Our Health, Our Future Panel is a new way for us to engage with those living in BSW to get their views on health and care issues.